Create a CKS cluster

 > Use this file to discover all available pages before exploring further.

-> Create and configure a CKS cluster using the Cloud Console, including naming and version selection
+> Create and configure a CKS cluster using the Cloud Console or Terraform, from naming through deployment

 ## Create a cluster using the Cloud Console